Japan’s February exports, imports grow amid trade war fears

-TOKYO (AP) — Japan’s exports in February grew 1.8 percent compared to the same month a year ago, according to Ministry of Finance data released Monday.
+TOKYO (AP) — Japan’s exports grew 1.8 percent in February compared to the same month a year earlier, as the surplus fell to just $32 million, according to customs data released Monday.

-Worries are growing about a possible trade war over President Donald Trump’s 25 percent tariffs on steel and 10 percent on aluminum.
+Exports are expected to remain strong in coming months, boosted by a strong global economy, though worries are deepening about a possible trade war over President Donald Trump’s plan to impose 25 percent tariffs on steel and 10 percent on aluminum.

-Exports are expected to grow in coming months, boosted by global economic growth.
-Japan exports much of its steel to Asia and not the U.S.
+Japan, which exports much of its steel to Asia and not the U.S., is seeking an exemption.

 Most Read Business Stories